MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/azure-front-door.md

 ![Origin group as seen for the first time](media/azure-front-door/origin-group-initial.png "Origin group as seen for the first time")

-Origins in Front Door represent the backend service that the Front Door edge servers connect to in order to serve the content to end users.
-You can have multiple origins added to Front Door in order to get content from multiple backend services.
+Origins in Azure Front Door represent the backend service that the Azure Front Door edge servers connect to in order to serve the content to end users.
+You can have multiple origins added to your Front Door in order to get content from multiple backend services.

 > [!TIP]
 > Power Apps portals provides high availability at its service layer, hence a single origin server is sufficient when setting up origins for portals.